KamikariCat/nori-store/README.md

         name: 'state-name', // if you don't set the name it gets random id
         doLogs: true, // false is default
         persist: true, // false is default
+        // The persist function adds a '[NS]' prefix to the name of your state and saves it in localStorage.
     }
 );